Hooked74/highlight/README.md

 import Highlight from "@hooked74/highlight";

 const hl = new Highlight();
-const id = hl.fromSelect(); // wrap the range from window.getSelection() and return the identifier of this highlight
+// wrap the range from window.getSelection()
+// return the identifier of this highlight const id = hl.fromSelect();

 // remove highlight
 hl.remove(id);